 Top 10 Best Two-Handed Backhand Players of All Time

-A tennis player’s choice of backhand grip is one minor element of the complex biomechanical systems that make up their gameplay.
-Yet this simple distinction of two-handed backhand versus one-handed backhand carries great significance regarding a player’s perceived style of play and competitive persona.
-The opposition between one- and two-handed backhands has fueled numerous rivalries, and in many ways charts the progression of tennis strategy in the 20th century.
-Here is a list of the best two-handed backhand players of all time.
+A tennis player’s choice of backhand grip is one of many elements that make up their gameplay.
+This simple distinction of two-handed backhand versus one-handed backhand carries great significance regarding a player’s perceived style of play and competitive persona.
+Listed below are the best two-handed backhand players of all time.

 Unquestionably one of the top tennis players in history, Novak Djokovic is the best two-handed backhand player of all time.
 His backhand was already a strong part of Djokovic’s arsenal when he won the 2008 Australian Open at age 20, disrupting a streak of Grand Slam dominance by Rafael Nadal and Roger Federer.
 However, at that time, Djokovic relied more heavily on his forehand and serve, and had more of a tendency to scoop during his backhand, which led to unnecessary elevation and a loss of backspin.